rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  lots of blasts.
 *  And basically what this battalion did is every summer, they held a summer camp for cadets
 *  at West Point that taught them how to use all sorts of weapons, taught them how to use
-*  machine guns, grenade launchers, shoulder fired rockets, and hand grenades.
+*  machine guns, grenade launchers, shoulder-fired rockets, and hand grenades.
 *  And that's where Robert Card worked, I learned.
 *  Every year in the summer, he was on the hand grenade range where about 1,200 cadets would
 *  come through, and most of them threw two grenades.